carla-simulator/carla/Docs/python_api.md

         - `other` (_[carla.BoundingBox](#carla.BoundingBox)_)
     - **Return:** _bool_
 - <a name="carla.BoundingBox.__ne__"></a>**<font color="#7fb800">\__ne__</font>**(<font color="#00a6ed">**self**</font>, <font color="#00a6ed">**other**</font>)
-Returns true if any location and extent are different for this and `other`.
+Returns true if either location or extent are different for this and `other`.
     - **Parameters:**
         - `other` (_[carla.BoundingBox](#carla.BoundingBox)_)
     - **Return:** _bool_